Governor: Ohio schools to close for 3 weeks - Gallipolis Daily Tribune

 Gov. Mike DeWine ordered schools closed for three weeks beginning Monday.

-Dewine explained, via Twitter, “At the close of school on Monday is when the school closure starts until April 3.
-All K-12 schools: Public, private, charter.”
+“We will close Monday,” OVCS Administrator Patrick O’Donnell said to the Tribune Thursday evening.
+“We want to provide the best possible care for our students, families, faculty and staff.
+I am thankful for the good people at the Gallia County Health Department.
+They have been communicating with us frequently as this situation has evolved.”

+An email from Buckeye Hills Career Center on Thursday night stated, “Due to Governor DeWine’s directive regarding the coronavirus pandemic and safeguards, the award winning Buckeye Hills Career Center … will be closed for three weeks beginning Monday, March 16, 2020 through Friday, April 3, 2020.
+School will resume on Monday, April 6, 2020.
+High School students will be provided packets to work on during the mandatory shutdown.
+Adult students will receive communications from their program instructors & coordinators.
+We will continue to provide information through Social Media, Nixle and our Website: https://www.buckeyehills.net/.”

-Superintendents at Meigs, Eastern and Southern Local Schools clarified that schools will be closed beginning on Monday, March 16, meaning Friday, March 13 will be the last day of school before the extended break.
+Superintendents at Meigs, Eastern and Southern Local Schools also stated that schools will be closed beginning on Monday, March 16, meaning Friday, March 13 will be the last day of school before the extended break.

+Schools in Mason County, W.Va., remain open though all public events scheduled in the district have been canceled until further notice.

 TESTING